This recipe for Simple Savory Sausage Gravy is the perfect balance of heat to spice to sausage to the creamy gravy

 And sitting next to the scrambled eggs was another new addition, Biscuits with Sausage Gravy.

 Hot damn, I am going to try these out now.
-It turns out these were really well-made, delicious, Biscuits with Gravy.
+It turns out these were really well-made, delicious, Biscuits with Sausage Gravy.

-The Sausage Party of the Gravy
+For the Sausage Part of the Gravy

 This is, after all, sausage gravy, so naturally, the sausage part of the program is important.